Provides information on superannuation, self-managed superannuation and retirement income streams. Includes calculators and planners.

 One friend is a cat loving photographer.
 He has started a business taking professional portraits of much loved cats.

 Volunteer.
-My brother volunteered to teach English to refugees.
+When my brother left teaching he volunteered to teach English to refugees.
 He gradually extended his support from teaching to helping the families tackle all sorts of barriers.
-He now has friends from around the world who reward his generosity with amazing feasts of delicious exotic food.
+He now has friends from around the world who reward his generosity with friendships and amazing feasts of delicious exotic food.

 Whether it is becoming an expert photographer, renovating houses or working with orphans in Cambodia, finding your purpose may be your biggest challenge and biggest reward after leaving teaching.